Quadratic Quasi-Normal Modes of a Schwarzschild Black Hole

 This letter aims to provide the amplitude of all low multipole QQNMs for a Schwarzschild BH.
 One of the main obstacles in solving the second-order equation can be traced back to the redundancy that inevitably arises when describing the two degrees of freedom (DOF) of a massless spin-2 particle in terms of the metric tensor.
 Conceptually, the procedure should follow what is done at linear order and appears straightforward: one first fixes the gauge redundancy associated with diffeomorphism invariance.
 Secondly, one selects two master scalar variables $ \Psi_\pm^{(2)}$, expressed in terms of the metric components, which capture the dynamics of the physical DOF.
 Once the equation for each $\Psi_\pm^{(2)}$ is solved with the appropriate boundary conditions, it becomes possible to reconstruct the full metric and transition to an outgoing radiation gauge, where the amplitude of the physical gravitational wave observable at infinity can be computed.

 Regrettably, as noted in the literature~\cite{Gleiser:1995gx,Nicasio_1999,Gleiser_2000,Brizuela:2006ne,Brizuela:2007zza,Brizuela:2009qd,Nakano:2007cj,Ioka:2007ak,Ma:2024qcv}, when the choice of a second-order master scalar is equivalent to the first-order one, quadratic perturbations exhibit a divergent behavior at infinity or the black hole horizon.
 Although this divergence will eventually become immaterial, it signifies a poor choice of variables, making the extraction of the subleading physical effect extremely challenging.
 To circumvent this problem, we will demonstrate how to define two new master scalars for arbitrary $(\ell, m)$ that are regular everywhere.
 With these variables, the resulting equations, along with appropriate QNM boundary conditions, can be integrated using the Leaver algorithm~\cite{leaver}.
+While we explicitly present in this article a set of amplitudes for the first few QQNMs, our complete results are available online~\cite{csvQuadratic}.
+In the following, we will use units in which $G=c=1$.